Cellular Spring Cleaning: Intermittent Fasting for CFS

 Occupy your mind while fasting by busying yourself with an activity: watch a film, read a book, listen to music, take a nap, call a friend.
 Boredom tends to promote the need to eat, so stay preoccupied and the fasting time will pass by quickly without much difficulty.

 There is no set protocol for how often to fast.
 Experience will tell you what works best for you.
 Fasting 1 or 2 days per week is a good starting point (6).

 Intermittent fasting may be counterproductive in those who have unstable blood sugar (hypoglycemia), adrenal fatigue, or thyroid problems (6).
 I would encourage stabilizing these conditions first before embarking on an intermittent fasting protocol.

 Need help with intermittent fasting?
 Consider a consultation with Dr. C.

 Another point of caution is not to fast for too long!
-Fasting beyond 24 hours leads to protein breakdown and increases nitrogen in the body.
-This could potentially be damaging to the kidneys (if you have a kidney condition) and could disrupt normal thyroid and adrenal function.
+Fasting beyond 24 hours leads to protein breakdown and loss of lean mass.
 When in doubt, ask your doctor.

 1 Wilhelmi de Toledo, F. et al. (2013) Fasting Therapy – an Expert Panel Update of the 2002 Consensus Guidelines Forsch Komplementmed.
 20:434–443.